 The House of Representatives is composed of 435 members elected every two years from among the 50 states, apportioned according to their total populations.
-Today there is one representative for approximately every 710,000 residents, a much larger figure than the 30,000 residents the Constitution of the United States originally required for a Congressional district.

 A Representative must be at least 25 years of age, have been a citizen of the United States for seven years, and, when elected, be a resident of the state in which the Representative is chosen.